wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-impact-analysis.md

 * **Location Intelligence**: Approximate geographical data for targeting
 * **User Agent Analysis**: Device and browser fingerprinting for segmentation
 * **Custom Variables**: Integration with client-defined segmentation criteria
-* **Attribute List**: A customizable set of user or device attributes that enable more granular targeting and evaluation of feature flags
+* **Attribute List**: A customizable set of user or device attributes that enable more granular targeting and evaluation of feature flags[dev-docs-fme-android-impact new.md](../../../docs/backup/fme%20sdk/dev%20docs/dev-docs-fme-android-impact%20new.md)

 **Impact on Evaluation**: